 In other words, users who are selected for participation are opted-in automatically in the data collecting.

 Today, we are announcing the Mozilla Information Trust Initiative (MITI)—a comprehensive effort to keep the Internet credible and healthy.
 Mozilla is developing products, research, and communities to battle information pollution and so-called ‘fake news’ online.
 And we’re seeking partners and allies to help us do so.

-So the company that is "committed to an open web" wants to limit how open it is.
+So the company that is "committed to an open web" wants to limit its openness.
 Mozilla lists a few potential partners they'd like to work with in this venture including one of the kings of mainstream news bias and propaganda, The Wall Street Journal, whom Mozilla sees as a "credible news-gathering organization".
-I have also seen an influx of 'fake news' detection add-ons in the AMO repository being developed by companies, including The Self Agency, LLC and Trustie, and many of these add-ons are flagging highly creditable websites run by battle scarred, independent, investigative journalists.
+I have also seen an influx of 'fake news' detection add-ons in the AMO repository being developed by companies, including The Self Agency, LLC and Trustie, many of which are flagging highly creditable websites run by battle scarred, independent, investigative journalists.

 Mozilla has positioned Firefox as the champion of privacy and independence on the internet but appears to be increasingly at risk of losing the trust of users.